 \begin{theorem} There are empty simplices of the following dimensions and widths: \rm

 \end{theorem}

-The first entry in the table was known; it is the empty $4$-simplex of width four found by Haase and Ziegler~\cite{HaaseZiegler2000}, and shown to be the unique empty $4$-simplex of width larger than three by Iglesias and Santos~\cite{IglesiasSantos2019}.
-We include it in the table to emphasize that our constructions reflect two ways of understanding and generalizing the unimodular symmetry acting cyclically on its vertices.
+The first entry in the table was known; it is the empty $4$-simplex of width four found by Haase and Ziegler~\cite{HaaseZiegler2000}, and shown by Iglesias and Santos~\cite{IglesiasSantos2019} to be the unique empty $4$-simplex of width larger than three.
+We include it in the table to emphasize that our constructions reflect two ways of understanding it, and of generalizing the unimodular symmetry that acts cyclically on its vertices.

 But even our other simplices of width \emph{equal} to their dimension are new.
 It is very easy to construct hollow lattice $d$-simplices of width $d$ (the $d$-th dilation of a unimodular $d$-simplex is one example), but for empty simplices the same is not true; e.g., all empty 3-simplices have width one.
 In fact, the first proof that there are empty simplices of arbitrarily large width (in growing dimension) was non-constructive, by Kantor~\cite{Kantor}, and the widest empty simplices before this paper in every dimension $d>4$ are those constructed by Seb\H{o}~\cite{Sebo1999}, of width $d-1$ for even dimension $d$, and width $d-2$ when $d$ is odd.